MtnBiker/Photo-Renaming-gpsCoords/_Implementation notes.md

     Drive Mode : Continuous Shooting, Shot 80; Electronic shutter Special Mode : Fast, Sequence: 80, Panorama: (none)

+For at least focus bracketing and SH1, DriveMode may be more useful info because it has a shot number (and will try to get the -1 in since my existing script doesn't do that, only the subsequent ones) and the added but probably unneeded Shooting mode
-For at least focus bracketing and SH1, DriveMode may be more useful info Special Mode always has Sequence which could be used for sorting, but still wouldn't include photos just taken in the same second
+Special Mode always has Sequence which could be used for sorting, but still wouldn't include photos just taken in the same second (see line above for fix)
 --
 Problem is multiple shots in same second, particularly since OM doesn't report subsecs.
 And can take up to 120 fps, so my old scheme of using letters fell short
 At the moment I see three scenarios: 1) Normal repeated shots within same second (unlikely to be more than a few), 2) ProCapture (SH1, SH2, etc. ~ 8 variations), 3) Focus Stacking and Bracketing.
 Could just add a number for each shot.
 That is fine for scenario 1, but for 2 and 3 might be nice to have a sequential number even or multiple seconds.
 Or is this unnecessarily confusing?
 Maybe, but I'll pursue this in this format `2024.03.30-16.48.45-5.gs.O.orf`.
 And using current method, the `-0` won't be shown.
 One complication at the moment is having to keep .jpg in Mylio since macOS doesn't handle OM-1 II files yet.
 Could add a notation based on Drive Mode: brk or similar for Bracketing and `pc` or `sh` for ProCapture modes.
 But leave this for later.
 What's SH stand for? `pc` stands for too many other things

 So: look for photos in same second (could miss if sequential but first is in the preceding second) and look for shot_no in Drive Mode of Special Mode.
 Preferring Drive Mode since also has what shooting mode.
+Done I think except first photo in a series isn't labeled as such

+GPS not getting added ??

+Have added something to get shot 1, but untested as of yet